 The new AI-powered motion detection features in SecuritySpy version 5 use deep neural networks to detect the presence of humans and vehicles.
 This allows for highly-accurate triggering of recordings and notifications of just the events that you are interested in.

 The AI algorithms output a prediction probability, indicating the likelihood for the presence of a human or vehicle, and you can choose the threshold at which this triggers recording and notifications.
-Generally, a threshold of around 85% gives good results.
+Generally, a threshold of 50% gives good results.

 However, the accuracy of the AI depends on many factors such as the distance to the subject, lighting, resolution and quality of the camera.
-You might find that a threshold of 85% is letting through too many false-positive triggers, or conversely is preventing real motion from generating a trigger.
+You might find that the threshold you have chosen is letting through too many false-positive triggers, or conversely is preventing real motion from generating a trigger.